 I believe that the people in the black communities adapted to the “don’t snitch” attitude because of what was happening in our homes.
 People who live by the code on the streets, I mean the real gangster type would never snitch on anyone.
 For those of you who don’t know what snitching is, it’s usually associated with someone who cooperates with authorities such as the Feds, these people are informants, they give pertinent information to Law Enforcement and turn on their counterparts when facing severe punishment.
 Some (snitches) have their sentences reduced significantly by giving up a person’s whereabouts and their involvement in a particular crime of some sort.
 In my case, I was very young and was fearful because I didn’t want to prolong being reunited with my biological family.
 My mother was in the process of getting her life on track after she lost custody of her children because of her alcohol addiction.
 I thought that if I would snitch on the people harming me, the state would take me away and place me into another Foster home, and I would never see my family again.

 Today I’m free because of my relationship with my Lord and Savior Jesus Christ, He allowed me to finally open up about my past.
-God gave me the strength to go back and revisit my childhood and to forgive all that harmed me, I then was able to begin the healing process.
+God gave me the strength to go back and revisit my childhood and to forgive all who harmed me, I then was able to begin the healing process.
 God can take a bad situation and turn it around for a greater purpose.
 I’m now able to tell my story to help other people move forward.
 It’s a new day and I believe that people will be healed and homes will to be restored.
 The only way to move forward and to become an overcomer is to acknowledge that there is a problem.
 For generations, we’ve been taught that silence is golden but if we remain silent the cycle of dysfunction will remain, in fact it will only get worse.
 I’m a living witness of the power of God, I could’ve given up on life long ago but today I understand that I’m here to encourage others and to give them hope.
 I found my purpose!

 On January 29th 1982, I was born into a world where I would have to undergo many storms.
 I am grateful to God for allowing me to see another year but also for giving me the strength to keep pressing on.
 Many victims of childhood sexual abuse are no longer here, many have committed suicide and many have lost their minds.
 As I continue to go through my healing process, I will continue to fight for those people who are living in silence.
 I vow to never give up despite how hard it gets.
 I will continue to be a vessel for those who are bound by mental illnesses and those who are living in the grips of depression.
 We are more than conquerors, we are no longer survivors, we are now overcomers.
 Happy birthday to me!